 A1.3.2 Structure

-A1.3.2.1 The Chairman of an SG should establish a Steering Committee composed of all Vice-Chairmen, WP Chairmen and their Vice-Chairmen, as well as the Chairmen of subgroups to assist in the organization of the work.
+A1.3.2.1 The Chairman of an SG should establish a Steering Committee composed of all Vice-Chairmen, WP,TG Chairmen and their Vice-Chairmen, as well as the Chairmen of subgroups to assist in the organization of the work.

+А1.3.2.1 bis The mandate of a vice-chairman shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-R meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+Each working party chairman provides technical and administrative leadership and should be recognized as having a role of equal importance to that of a study group vice-chairman.
+Each vice-chairman should be assigned specific functions based upon the study group's programme of work.
+The management team is encouraged to assist the chairman in the study group management role, for example in responsibilities for liaison activities, cooperation and collaboration with other standardization organizations, forums and consortia outside ITU, and promotion of the related study group activities.

+А1.3.2.1 ter The study group chairman shall comply with the provisions of the ITU Constitution, the ITU Convention, the General Rules of conferences, assemblies and meetings of the Union, this resolution.
+Support and advice from BR staff shall be provided in this regard.

+А1.3.2.1 quarter Chairmen and vice-chairmen of SG, TG, WP and other groups, rapporteurs and editors shall be impartial in the performance of their duties.

-A1.3.2.2 The SGs will normally set up WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
+A1.3.2.2 To facilitate their work, at the first meeting after RA theSGs will normally set up or confirm WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above, and appoint theirs Chairmen and Vice-Chairmen (see A1.3.1.4 bis and A1.3.1.4 ter).
 WPs are understood to exist over an undefined period to answer Questions and study the topics put before the SG.
 Each WP will study Questions and these topics, and will prepare draft Recommendations and other texts for consideration by the SG.
-To limit the resource impact on the BR, Member States, Sector Members, Associates and Academia3, an SG shall establish by consensus4 and maintain only the minimum number of WPs.
+To limit the resource impact on the BR and membership, an SG shall establish by consensus4 and maintain only the minimum number of WPs.

 A1.3.2.3 An SG may also establish a minimum number of TGs, as necessary, to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a WP; appropriate liaison between the work of a TG and the WPs may be required.
-Given the urgent nature of the issues that need to be assigned to a TG, deadlines will be established for the completion of the work of a TG, and the TG will be disbanded upon completion of the assigned work. .
+Given the urgent nature of the issues that need to be assigned to a TG, deadlines will be established for the completion of the work of a TG, and the TG will be disbanded upon completion of the assigned work.

+A1.3.2.3bis The appointment of Chairmen and Vice-Chairmen of TGs shall apply similar procedure as in A.1.3.1.4 bis.

 A1.3.2.4 Establishment of a TG shall be an action taken by an SG during its meeting and shall be the subject of a Decision.
 For each TG, the SG shall prepare a text listing: